What Your Ad Data Is Trying to Tell You (That Humans Often Miss)

 Detecting Creative Fatigue

 Creative fatigue is a silent killer of ad campaign performance.
 What was once a high-performing ad can, over time, become ignored or even generate negative sentiment as audiences grow tired of seeing it.
 Humans often detect this only after performance metrics have significantly declined.
 AI, however, can identify the early onset of creative fatigue by analyzing subtle dips in engagement rates, shifts in sentiment, or even changes in click-through rates relative to impression frequency.
 This early warning system enables marketers to refresh creatives before performance tanks, maintaining optimal engagement.
-Platforms like Versaunt's Nova can help generate on-brand ads to combat this.
+Platforms like Versaunt's Nova) Manual ad data analysis is often hampered by human biases, limited capacity for processing large volumes of data, and the inability to react in real-time.
+This can lead to delayed insights, missed opportunities, and suboptimal campaign adjustments, ultimately impacting overall ROI.
+For more on data analysis best practices, check out HubSpot's blog.

 What is creative fatigue and how can I detect it?